joukoza/ratscrew/README.md

 Should this be changed?

-Bugs
+Bugs,
-At least for player 3
+At least for player 3.
-After winning cards and starting next turn, automaticly win the played card back
+After winning cards and starting next turn, automaticly win the played card back, if the card is J, Q, K or Ace.
+Caused by the next player having no cards.